FOOD EQUITY AND ACCESS

 Healthy food is essential for a healthy life.
 But some communities have it, and some don’t.

-Low-income neighborhoods and communities of color generally have 2-3 times less options when it comes to healthy food, compared to more affluent or white neighborhoods.
+Low-income neighborhoods and communities of color generally have 2-3 times less options when it comes to healthy food, compared to more affluent or white neighborhoods (U.S Economic Census; County Business Patterns, 2015).
 Historically, discriminatory practices in bank lending and urban development limited neighborhood resources for people of color, including home and business ownership.
-These same practices led to what is presently known as a “food desert.”
+These same practices led to what are commonly called “food deserts.”

 Food Deserts - The term typically describes a neighborhood that lacks full-service grocery stores, but also often refers to a built environment that is generally sparse in fresh food options (restaurants, farmers’ markets, etc.) and overwhelmed with high calorie, highly processed junk food and fast food.